brozorec/brozorec.github.io/content/post/auth-mechanisms/index.md

 The idea for this article started from a simple research about why, in other ecosystems, token approvals are a non-issue, and evolved into a comparison of the authorization mechanisms of three blockchains: **Ethereum, Stellar Soroban and Solana**.

-This exploration will lead us to **inspect and compare the transaction structures** across the three blockchains.
+To understand these differences more clearly, we’ll look closely and **compare the transaction structures** across the three blockchains.
 Along the way, we will define a few scenarios in transaction handling - analyzing who can sign what and when.

 The main focus will be how authorizations are reflected on a transaction level, so we won’t delve into programming languages or frameworks.
 If you’re familiar with one smart contract platform, you can extrapolate that knowledge to another - while syntax and tooling differ, the core principles remain comparable.
 To keep things practical, the smart contracts we analyze will be simple.